ronkok/Hurmet/docs/manual.md

 *   Weights are avoirdupois, unless specifically noted as a troy weight.
 *   **point** is the adobe point = ¹∕₇₂ inch. **TeX point** is also available.
 *   **barrel** and **bbl** are an oil barrel = 42 US gallons.
+*   `′` reads as "foot".
+That’s a prime, not a single quote mark.
+*   `″` reads as "inch".
+That’s a double prime, not a double quote mark.

 If you are curious about some of the more unusual units, such as “survey foot” or “nautical mile”, I recommend Russ Rowlett’s